RatJuggler/f4rside-site/README.md

 ### Testing

-A Docker file is available to create an image for testing:

-- docker / nginx - The static files served from an [Nginx](https://www.nginx.com/) instance.
+A Docker file is available to create an image for testing with the static files served from my [Nginx](https://www.nginx.com/) golden image.

-  Create an image with: `docker build -f docker/nginx/Dockerfile -t f4side .`
+- Create an image with: `docker build -f docker/nginx/Dockerfile -t f4side-site .`

-  Then run with: `docker run -d -p 8080:80 f4side`
+  Then run with: `docker run -d -p 8080:80 f4side-site`

   Content will be available at: `http://localhost:8080`

+- Or build and run with: `docker-compose up`

 ---